 We require candidates to meet the high standards of the course, and we evaluate course participants in the following ways:

 1. Course participation

 Attendance and level of course participation are recorded and assessed by the trainer.

-Course participants who receive positive feedback and assessments on all points will receive a certificate indicating a grading of the candidate’s performance in each area.
+Course participants who receive positive feedback and assessments on all points will receive a certificate.
 When a candidate does not meet the criteria or is struggling in any area of assessment, the course trainer will assist with further input and practice, modules may need to be redone or additional practice could be arranged.
 As the course trainer works closely with all participants and monitors each participant’s progress from the beginning, there is plenty of time to work on any areas needing improvement.
 We encourage participants to expand on their practical experience after the course, should they wish, and welcome them to do extracurricular teaching at our school.

 7th March – 14th March